 Lockdown measures to contain the spread of COVID-19 has been in force in the country since 24 March 2020.

-- Cinema halls, swimming pools, entertainment parks, theatres, bars and auditoriums, assembly halls etc;
+(c) Cinema halls, gymnasiums, swimming pools, entertainment parks, theatres, bars and auditoriums, assembly halls etc;

 - Lockdown in Containment Zones: